globau/timetracker/README.md

 09:42 Tuesday   ⦗+02:06⦘
 08:01 Wednesday ⦗+00:25⦘
 07:38 Thursday  ⦗+00:02⦘
-Away for 2h28m
 ```

 * This shows:
   * I've worked 33 hours 33 minutes so far this week.
   * I have 4 hours 27 minutes left before I hit my hours for the week.
   * On Monday I worked for 8 hours 12 minutes, which is 36 minutes over the hours for that day.
-  * I'm currently away from my computer, and have been for almost 2.5 hours.

 ## Uninstall